Step-by-Step Migration Guide

 Clear Caches

-# Clear application caches
+# Clear all application caches (Illuminate, Twig, and Router cache)

-php bakery cache:clear
+php bakery clear-cache

 Troubleshooting Common Issues